 a.
 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
 In addition, Section 175 (Section 157 for academies and independent schools) of the Education Act, 2002 requires governing bodies of maintained schools and further education colleges (including sixth form colleges) to ensure they safeguard and promote the welfare of children who are either pupils at the school or who are students under 18 years of age attending the further education institution.
+KCSIE 2022 states that colleges include providers of post-16 education, 16-19 academies, special post-16 institutions and Independent Training Providers.

-This includes:
+Guidance includes:

-Working Together to Safeguard Children (DfE 2018) (WTSC)

-Working Together to Safeguard Children 2018

-- DfE guidance Keeping Children Safe in Education 2021 (KCSIE) Part One Safeguarding Information for all Staff and Annex A : Keeping children safe in education 2021 - London Safeguarding Children Procedures, March 2021 http://www.londoncp.co.uk/ - Teaching online safety in schools (DfE, 2019) - Ofsted guidance 'Inspecting safeguarding in early years, education and skills' (2019) Ofsted Inspecting Safeguarding - Sexual violence and sexual harassment between children in schools and colleges 2 - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Children and Social Work Act, 2017 - Early Years and Foundation Stage Framework, 2021 (EYFS) Statutory framework for the early years foundation stage
+- Working Together to Safeguard Children 2018 - DfE guidance Keeping Children Safe in Education 2022 - Teaching online safety in schools (DfE, 2019) - London Safeguarding Children Procedures 7th Edition - Ofsted Inspecting Safeguarding in Early Years, Education and Skills Settings 2021 - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Statutory framework for the early years foundation stage 2021 - FGM_Mandatory_Reporting -procedural_information_nov16_FINAL.pdf - The right to choose: government guidance on forced marriage GOV.UK (www.gov.uk) - b.

-2 From 1 September 2021

-Female Genital Mutilation Act 2003 (S. 74 - Serious Crime Act 2015) FGM_Mandatory_Reporting- procedural_information_nov16_FINAL.pdf

-- b.
 All safeguarding policies will be reviewed on an annual (minimum) basis by the Governing Body which has responsibility for oversight of school safeguarding and child protection systems.
 The Designated Safeguarding Lead / Head Teacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
-The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.
+The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility. - c.

-- c.
 We are aware that safeguarding is fundamental to the welfare of all children in our care.
-This policy is therefore one of a series in the school's integrated safeguarding portfolio and should be read in conjunction with the policies as listed below:
+This policy is therefore one of a series in the school's integrated safeguarding portfolio and should be read in conjunction with the any related policies.
+Please also see Part 1 and Annex B of KCSIE 2022

-- Behaviour Policy.

-- o Anti-Bullying (including cyberbullying Online Safety and Social Media

-- Use of camera's and mobile phones (including children and all adults (staff/volunteers/parents/visitors on site)

-- Drugs and alcohol misuse

-- o The Role of the Designated Safeguarding Lead (DSL)

-- Youth produced sexual imagery or "Sexting"

-- Prevent duty (radicalisation and extremism)

-- Private fostering

-- Personal and Intimate Care

-- Children Missing Education

-- o Children missing from home or care

-- Gangs and youth violence

-- o Data Protection (including GDPR) and Information Sharing

-- So called 'Honour Based Violence' including: Faith abuse, Forced Marriage and Female Genital Mutilation (FGM)

-- Sex and Relationships Education

-- Managing Allegations Against Staff

-- Staff Behaviour Policy/Code of Conduct for Staff (including Acceptable Use of Technology)

-- Health and Safety including Risk Assessments (e.g. school trips, use of technology) and First Aid and Accidents

-- o Safer Recruitment

-- Whistle-Blowing

-All staff and volunteers at St Mark's recognises that children experiencing specific safeguarding issues identified above are no different to safeguarding against any other vulnerability or concern and will respond in the same way as they do to protect children from any other risks.

 - d.
-Supporting Guidance (to be read and followed alongside this document) - Information Sharing Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/7215 81/Information_sharing_advice_practitioners_safeguarding_services.pdf - What to do if you're Worried a Child is being Abused What to do if you're worried a child is being abused Publications GOV.UK - Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings - Safer Recruitment Consortium, 2015 https://www.safeguardinginschools.co.uk/wp-content/uploads/2015/10/Guidance-for-Safer-Working-Practices-2015-final1.pdf

-- o Mental Health & Behaviour in Schools Mental health and behaviour in schools Publications GOV.UK - o Teachers Standards 2012 https://www.gov.uk/government/publications/teachers-standards - Safeguarding Disabled Children Practice Guidance DOH, 2009 https://www.gov.uk/government/publications/safeguarding-disabled-children-practice-guidance - e.
+All staff and volunteers at St Mark's recognise that children experiencing specific safeguarding issues are no different to safeguarding against any other vulnerability or concern and will respond in the same way as they do to protect children from any other risks. - e.
+Supporting Guidance (to be read and followed alongside this document) - What to do if you're worried a child is being abused Publications GOV.UK - Information Sharing advice - Guidance for Safer Working Practice 2022 : - Mental health and behaviour in schools Publications GOV.UK - Teachers' Standards - Safeguarding Disabled Children Practice Guidance - Preventing & Tackling Bullying - Promoting children and young people's emotional wellbeing - Public Health England Every Mind Matters Teaching RSHE - Education for a Connected World Framework Teaching safeguarding and online safety - Behaviour in Schools July 2022 - Suspension and Permanent Exclusion 2022 - f.
 These documents can be found on the shared area of school network.
 They are also available to access via the school website

-4. Safeguarding and Child Protection Procedures
+Safeguarding and Child Protection Procedures